-21. Going Concern
+20. Going Concern

 The COVID-19 coronavirus outbreak has caused a significant deterioration in economic conditions worldwide.
-Management has concluded that there are no material uncertainties regarding the ability of Harcourt Street 1 (RF) Limited to operate as a going concern because the Company has been set up as an insolvency remote special purpose vehicle.
-Secured creditors have agreed to certain subordination, non-petition, and enforcement clauses.
+Management has concluded that there are no material uncertainties regarding the ability of Harcourt Street 1 (RF) Limited to operate as a going concern because the company has been set up as an insolvency remote special purpose vehicle by incorporating ring-fencing provisions into its memorandum of incorporation.
+In addition, secured creditors have agreed to certain subordination, non-petition, and limited recourse clauses.